Back to School Driving Safety Tips

 When picking up your kids, make sure you adhere to the school’s rules.
 Don’t park at the drop off zone for too long, if your kids aren’t out yet, go back around.

 Watch Out for New Drivers

 Be aware of new drivers, especially when driving near a high school.
 These students have very limited driving experience and are likely to be distracted.
-Contact a professional at Hare, Wynn, Newell & Newton, LLP for more information.
+Contact a professional and skilled injury firm for more information.